jlinick/EclipseAutomator/README.md

 # Eclipse Automator

-This script offers a sophisticated and lightweight solution for the automated orchestration of eclipse photography.
-It is designed to control an unlimited number of cameras through both USB and serial connections, and provides full customization of imaging sequences, user-defined voice notifications and a terminal-based graphical user interface (GUI).
+This script offers a lightweight and fully customizable solution for the automated orchestration of photography of total solar eclipses.
+It is designed to control an unlimited number of cameras through both USB and serial connections, and allows users to completely customize their imaging sequences, by device.
+It provices optional customizable voice notifications, audio alerts, and countdowns, alongside an optional terminal-based graphical user interface (GUI).
+It can determine appropriate of exposure times based on your equipment, and supports gps devices for automatic determination of eclipse timings.

-The utility enables photographers to manage multiple cameras from a single computer, facilitating separate sophisticated imaging sequences across multiple telescopes or imaging setups, allowing for virtually hands-free operation.
+This utility enables photographers to manage multiple cameras from a single computer, facilitating sophisticated imaging sequences to be run virtually hands-free.
 Particularly, it supports serial connections, such as those used with Canon cameras, allowing for the capture of significantly more data during the critical period of totality.

-Key features include the calculation of optimal exposure times for the specific equipment used, along with the flexibility to adjust global exposure durations in real-time via simple keystrokes, ensuring immediate correction for any issues with under or overexposure.
-Furthermore, the software allows for the easy integration of custom audio alerts and countdowns.
+It also provides the ability to adjust global exposure durations in real-time via the up and down keypresses, allowing for immediate correction of any issues with under or overexposure.

 A simple dashboard presents a overview of active cameras, along with a queue of impending camera actions timings, and eclipse phase timer.
 This entire process is customizable through a single JSON file.
 Moreover, the script offers the functionality to run tests of your automation sequences at any chosen starting point via a single command.